asteriskgr/movies/README.md

 npm run build --report
 ```

-# Security issues are about nodejs websertver for test reasons.
+# Security issues in dependencies are about nodejs websertver for test reasons.